 BUSHFIRE 1 & 2 OCTOBER 2011

 Gecko Valley property was ravaged by an out of control bushfire in massive gale force winds (and flooding in January 2013).
-Unfortunately we lost the fight to save the vineyard and had to watch as water bombers dropped water and chemicals on the vineyard.
-Only 30 vines have survived, and we are fortunate to have enough stocks to last us the next 2-3 years.
+Unfortunately we lost the fight to save the vineyard and had to watch as water bombers dropped water and chemicals on the burning vineyard.
+Only 30 vines have survived, and we are fortunate to have enough stocks to last us for several years.
 We will not be attending promotions and shows for the next couple of years until we re-plant grafted root stocks.
 Keep up to date as to where we are up to.
 Thanks for everyone's support.

 It has been with great courage and support that Tony and I have continued trading since the bush fire.
 Our cafe, cellar door sales has been busier than ever.
 You will always find a friendly face when you visit Gecko Valley.